 In a recent SiriusDecisions study on planning maturity, respondents stated that participation from other departments in marketing planning is minimal.
-As you can see from the graph below, Sales has the most involvement, followed by Leadership, but the level of significant involvement from all of the departments is below 25%.
-This chart was also mentioned in our last blog but is so important, we thought it would be worth another look.
+As you can see from the graph below, sales has the most involvement, followed by leadership, but the level of significant involvement from all of the departments is below 25%.
+This chart was mentioned in our last blog, but it's so important we thought it would be worth another look.

 Source: 2019 SiriusDecisions Marketing Planning Maturity Study

 Companies consider one of the main motivations for planning to be departmental alignment.
 In this case, it’s clear that motivations and realities are far apart.
 It’s critical that other departments start playing an active role in providing input to the marketing plan.
 Each department’s input and buy-in are important, and here are some reasons why:

 - Leadership: To ensure goal alignment and that objectives and milestones are being reached.

 - Sales and Channel: To understand what kind and quality of help and leads they’ll receive and what they’ll be responsible for.